The best Fairtrade chocolate brands make a perfect gift for Easter, Valentine’s Day. Christmas, birthdays…any occasion, really!

 Secondly, the majority of the world’s cocoa comes from four countries in West Africa – the Ivory Coast, Ghana, Nigeria and Cameroon.
 In Ghana and the Ivory Coast there are an estimated 2.1 million children working in the cocoa fields.
 And despite the high retail cost of chocolate, farmers in the Ivory Coast have an average income of around $2,276 per year – I did I double take when I saw that – how could that possibly be a fair wage?
 Cocoa farmers also have to fight through volatile and declining prices to even make that income.
-(Learn more in this recap of the World Cocoa Conference.)
+(Learn more about social injustice in cocoa farming in this recap of the World Cocoa Conference.)

 And finally, here’s a bit of news that may shock the socks off you: major corporations are using the excuse of climate change to scare us into believing that ‘chocolate is becoming extinct‘.
-This ‘threat’ has been publicised since 2010 (with no apparent resulting decline in chocolate production, mind you), and corporate producers are pushing GMO chocolate as a ‘solution’.
+This ‘threat’ has been used since 2010 (with no apparent resulting decline in chocolate production, mind you), and corporate producers are pushing GMO chocolate as a ‘solution’.
 But guess what?
 Several major brands, including Mars, Godiva, Lindt, Hershey’s and Nestle, already use GMO ingredients in their products.

 Honestly, before researching cocoa production for this article, I had no idea of the scale of the problems caused by chocolate!
 But never fear, there are solutions…

-3 Simple Ways You Can Help
+3 Simple Ways You Can Help Cocoa Farmers

 - Learn – Inform yourself about the conditions that cocoa farmers face every day.
 A good starting point is the cocoa section at fairtradeamerica.org.
 If you’d rather watch than read, check, a fun brand with a serious story about their path to slave-free chocolate.
 Or listen to the High Price of Cheap Chocolate on the SlowMelt Podcast.